 The adult beetles will often cause damage to fruit trees and other shrubs by feeding on the leaves, and at times causing severe defoliation.

 Grass Grubs are sometimes confused with Porina caterpillar.
 However the damage caused to lawns and pastures differs, Porina Caterpillars feed on the leaves rather than the roots, are easier to control, and the dug out soil and droppings around the tunnels are normally covered with a fine webbing.

 If they are only present in a small area cultivating the soil can expose the bugs to birds who love to feast on the grub..

-Sprinkle Neem Granules over the affected area.
+Apply Neem Tree Granules over the affected area.
 Most effective as a treatment option from Summer through till winter.
 Can also be used as a preventative over spring.

 Read our top tips for growing delicious and healthy passionfruit.Read More